Jiefei-Wang/SharedObject/README.md

 object. shared objects behave the same as R vectors(AKA atomic), users should not be able to see any notable changes after converting a vector into a shared object.
-Shared objects can be exported through the export function from a parallel package.
+Shared objects can be exported through the export function from a parallel package(e.g. `parallel`).
 There is no memory dulplication during the variable export.
 Therefore, all R processes will share a common data.
 Changing values of a shared Object is supported but it should be used with caution for it will force R